quicwg/base-drafts/draft-ietf-quic-recovery.md

 Implementations MAY experiment with using other reordering thresholds such as absolute values or thresholds from similar previous connections, with using adaptive thresholds, or with including RTT variance in the threshold.
-While experimenting, implementations should consider the tradeoff between using a smaller threshold, which reduce reordering resilience and increases spurious retransmissions, and using a higher threshold, which increases loss detection delay.
+Smaller thresholds reduce reordering resilience and increase spurious retransmissions, and larger thresholds increases loss detection delay.

 ## Timeout Loss Detection